 - ordering and preparing PPE supplies including hand sanitizer, goggles, masks, soap and disinfectant as well as preparing proper signage for masking, distancing, etc.

-Some of the COVID-19 safety preparations we have made include:
+Some of the COVID-19 safety preparations we made included:

 - conducting an in-person or virtual visit to each facility to ascertain proper traffic flow, cohort-spacing and washroom access as well as working with each site to ensure compliance with any health and safety protocols unique to their facility

 - developing new infectious disease specific training and procedures in addition to our existing health and safety training policies and procedures for summer staff

 - developing an extensive “Return to Camp” guidelines document (accessible on our FAQ page) as a guide to how STEM Camp will open safely this summer

 - developed a pickup and drop off procedure that allows for social distancing, no parents in buildings and as contactless as possible

 - connecting with local public health authorities in each area where we have a STEM Camp location

 - working with the Ontario Camps Association in all matters relating to health and safety

-- purchasing products and supplies that meet Health Canada recommended guidelines
+- purchasing products and supplies that met Health Canada recommended guidelines

 - developing a hand washing and bathroom schedule for each cohort

 - introducing hand sanitizing stations for each cohort and providing staff with individual hand sanitizer bottles to use throughout the day

-- hired a full time Health and Safety Manager, Fiona Gent, at STEM Camp Head Office to assist with questions and concerns.
-Ms. Gent can be accessed through email at firstname.lastname@example.org or by calling 519-475-6600
+- hired a Health and Safety Manager, Fiona Gent, at STEM Camp Head Office to assist with questions and concerns.

 - dedicating a new staff person at every site responsible for health and safety protocols, including COVID

-- Campers and staff will be required to wear masks inside the facility at all times (except when eating).
-Eating will occur outside, weather permitting.
+- Campers and staff were required to wear masks inside the facility at all times (except when eating).
+Eating occurred outside, weather permitting.

-- Cohorts, as currently mandated by public health units, will remain at a maximum of 15 campers in each cohort.
+- Cohorts, as mandated by public health units, will remained at a maximum of 15-20 campers in each cohort.

-- Camp registrations have deliberately been kept to a 20 camper maximum/week (regularly STEM Camp allows 40/week), except in a small number of locations that can accommodate 30/week.
+- Camp registrations were deliberately kept to a 30 camper maximum/week, except in a small number of locations that can accommodate 40/week.